The club was founded in 1975. On the occasion of the twentieth anniversary the first president, Paul Lüssi,

 It all started because Joan and I had been members of the English Club Solothurn and when we moved to Untersiggenthal we missed the company of English speaking people.
 So one evening we plucked up courage and knocked at Lyall's door in Turgi.
 After a very warm welcome by Lyall, Pat and his family we all decided then and there to get a club started in Baden although there was already a regular English Stammtisch existing.

 Consequently we wrote to the local papers and sent out leaflets to firms and various English people.
 An information evening was held at the Kapellerhof Hotel on 10th October 1974 (Joan's birthday) and more people turned up than we had dared to expect.
 An ad hoc committee of volunteers was formed with the task to get the club under way.
+(This ad hoc committe drew up a document proposing the formation of a club).
 They were a great bunch of guys and girls and we had many lively evenings discussing club rules, club policy and possible programmes.
 I don't think we ever came to blows, but there were many heated arguments, fueled by numerous crates of beer during those long, long evenings.
 We had to bring everybody's ideas of what the club should be like and how it should be run down to one common denominator.
 The rules were to be simple and no longer than one A4 page.
 Many years later, when the English Club Toggenburg was founded in Wattwil, these very rules were adopted almost word-for-word.

 A few club meetings were held before the foundation proper in January 1975.
 My memory lets me down as to the actual order of events but I remember an evening in a hut near Nussbaumen when so many prospective members turned up that we had to send out for some more Bratwürste.
 The room was so full you couldn't swing a cat.
 Which was just as well because there were no cats about